Fragtality/Fenix2GSX/README.md

 - MSFS2024: When **Walkaround** is configured to be **skipped**, Fenix2GSX refocuses MSFS Window repeatedly.
 This already starts when the Session is about to become ready.
 So refrain from doing something else in another Window while Walkaround is skipped.
 - **Wait** until Fenix2GSX has finished it Startup Steps like Repositioning (if configured), calling Jetway/Stairs (if configured) and restoring the last stored Shutdown FOB.<br/>You will be informed with the Cabin **"Ding" Sound** when it has finished these Steps. **Wait** for that Signal **before doing anything** in the EFB or powering up the Plane (when starting Cold & Dark).
 - If you have disabled to call Jetway/Stairs on Session Start, you can use the **INT/RAD** Switch (move to the INT Position) to call them at your Discretion (before the Flightplan is imported).
+- When the Jetway/Stairs are called after Walkaround has ended (either Way), Fenix2GSX will remove Fenix' native Stairs
 - Mind that selecting a **Panel-State** in the EFB also changes the **ACP State** - that will override Startup State set by Fenix2GSX.
 - After that **import the Flightplan** into the EFB to get the Automatic Service-Flow going -OR- **before** you call any GSX Service manually (if you have disabled the Automations).
 - It is recommended to **power-up** the Aircraft **before importing** the Flightplan